 Skip to main content

-THE NETHERLANDS AND SCOTLAND
+THE NETHERLANDS AND DENMARK

 Join in this unique opportunity to learn about water resources engineering in a setting with a rich history of extreme water challenges.
 Twenty-six percent of the land area of the Netherlands lies below sea level.
 These areas are largely farmlands that have been reclaimed from the ocean over the last several centuries through the industrious engineering of the Dutch people.
 The Netherlands is regarded today as a global leader in water resources engineering.